GoogleCloudPlatform/cloud-debug-python/README.md

 ```

 If the desired target version of Python is not the default version of
-the 'python' command on your system, run the build script as `PYTHON=python3.x
+the 'python3' command on your system, run the build script as `PYTHON=python3.x
 ./build.sh`.

 ### Alpine Linux